Missing features

 3. Your team gets notified that these prospects are ready for re-engagement

 This is the magic moment.
-Ship a feature, instantly get a list of warm prospects who wanted exactly that thing.
+Implement a feature, instantly get a list of warm prospects who wanted exactly that thing.

 Callback behavior: Deals auto-trigger to Ready for callback regardless of their scheduled callback date.